Jacqueline Williamson graduated with a BBA in Personnel Admin., an MPA in HR Management and an MS in Education.

 Negative and Extinguishing Reinforcements

-A negative reinforcement is used to discourage undesirable behavior through the use of punishment as consequences.
+A negative reinforcement is used to discourage undesirable behavior through the use of punishment as consequence.
 This procedure is generally used with children and not recommended for use with adults.
-Since most adults work and/or have limited time, it is not feasible to “keep them after classes” or referring them to the school administration for reprimand.
+Since most adults work and/or have limited time, it is not feasible to “keep them after classes” or refer them to the school administration for reprimand.

 When a student behavior is not followed by any reward or other reinforcement, that behavior is likely to occur less frequently.
 This kind of “no reinforcement” tends to reduce the behavior to extinction and is, therefore referred to as extinguishing.
 The most common form of extinguishing is ignoring the student behavior concerned.
 This is another procedure that I would not recommend for your adult learner.

 Other Effective Techniques